Study in Canada

 To avail one, international students can contact their HEI before their departure for Russia to ask if they assist in getting a VHI policy.
 Another way to avail is through Russian insurers, although this might usually be more expensive.

 Accessing health services in Russia while studying there for a long time is important, and should be part of one’s budget for studying abroad.
-To learn more about living in Russia, including its cost of living, check out MSM Unify’s article on Cost of Living in Russia for International Students.
+To learn more about living in Russia, including its cost of living, check out MSM Unify other study abroad articles.

 Facebook